Gunfire at clinic in Wright County leaves several seriously wounded

-Gunfire at a health clinic wounded at least five people in Wright County and was followed by a bomb exploding late Tuesday morning.
+Gunfire at a health clinic wounded at least five people in Wright County and was followed by reports of a bomb exploding at the medical provider late Tuesday morning.

 The scene is the Allina Health Clinic in Buffalo on Crossroads Campus Drive, according to police, who were called there about 10:55 a.m.